ejmr/VortSercxilo/README.md

 3. `anywhere`: Search for the given input anywhere it appears in words and phrases.

+4. `exact`: Search for the given input exactly as provided.
+This is the strictest form of searching.

 Version 2.0.0 will have a graphical user interface for users who do not want to use the command-line.